Dr. Brian Hesse

 - The United States, South Africa and Africa: OF GRAND FOREIGN POLICY AIMS AND MODEST MEANS

 (Aldershot, England; Burlington, USA; Singapore; Sydney: Ashgate Publishers, August 2001. xvi + 238 pp. Figures.
 Illustrations.
 Notes.
 Select Bibliography.
 Index. $63.50.
 Hardback.
 ISBN 0-7546-1739-4.)

 - Hesse, Brian.
 “Chibuku and Growing Rates of African Beer Consumption,” published at http://academicminute.org/2014/08/brian-hesse-nmsu/ as part of National Public Radio’s nationally-syndicated segment “The Academic Minute.”
 An audio version of the story aired nationally on 15 August 2014; see https://www.insidehighered.com/audio/2014/08/15/chibuku-and-african-beer-consumption and http://www.nwmissouri.edu/media/news/2014/08/13hesse-academicminute.htm.

 - Hesse, Brian.
 "A Continent Embraces the Cell Phone," Current History (Africa Special), Volume 106, Number 700, May 2007.

 - Hesse, Brian.
 "Globalization and Conditions for Coexistence in the Asia-Pacific Region in the 21st Century," in the book Agenda for Peace in East Asia: Towards a Comprehensive Approach (Yokohama: Seori Publishers, 2006 -- Hiroshi Sasaki, Editor).

 Student Group Advisement

-Mortar Board, the premier senior academic honorary at Northwest.
-Advisor for Model United Nations club.
+- Advisor for Mortar Board, the premier senior academic honorary at Northwest.
+Advisor for Pi Sigma Alpha, the Political Science Honorary.